Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Time Management and Stress Reduction: How to Reclaim Your Sleep Schedule

-Time management is key.
-Prioritizing tasks during the day, minimizing distractions, and creating a study schedule can help free up time at night.
-Additionally, practicing relaxation techniques like meditation, breathing exercises, or journaling before bed can help reduce anxiety and ease the transition into sleep.
+Prioritising tasks during the day, minimising distractions, and creating a study schedule frees up time at night.
+Practising relaxation techniques like meditation, breathing exercises, or journalling before bed reduces anxiety and eases sleep onset.

 Evidence-based techniques to reduce academic stress and improve sleep:

-- The Pomodoro Technique: Break study sessions into 25-minute focused intervals with 5-minute breaks.
-This prevents burnout and makes tasks feel less overwhelming, allowing you to finish earlier.
+- The Pomodoro Technique: 25-minute focused study intervals with 5-minute breaks prevent burnout and allow earlier finish times.

-- Journaling: Spend 10 minutes before bed writing down worries, tomorrow's tasks, or gratitude.
-This clears your mind and reduces racing thoughts that keep you awake.
+- Journalling: 10 minutes before bed writing down worries and tomorrow's tasks clears working memory and reduces racing thoughts.

 - Progressive Muscle Relaxation (PMR): Tense and release each muscle group from head to toe.
-This creates body awareness and releases tension, ideal for pre-sleep routines.
+Releases physical tension ideal for pre-sleep routines.

-- Meditation Apps: Apps like Headspace, Calm, or Insight Timer offer guided meditations specifically designed for sleep (typically 10-30 minutes).
-Free versions are often available for students.
+- Meditation Apps: Headspace, Calm, or Insight Timer offer guided sleep meditations.
+Free versions are available for students.

 A study from the American Psychological Association found that students who implemented time management strategies and relaxation techniques improved sleep quality by an average of 2+ hours per night within 4 weeks.